Samsun Clock Tower: History

 After 1943 Ladik Earthquake, the clock tower was badly damaged and a commission was established to oversee the repair of the clock tower.
 In the report given by the commission to Samsun Governor Rüknettin Nasuhioğlu on 27 June 1944 by the commission, it was determined that there was no possibility of repairing the clock tower or preserving it as it was as a result of the damage from the earthquake.
 It was stated in the report that the structure would either collapse on its own or cause loss of life and property, so on 3 August 1948, the dismantling of the tower began.
-The clock of the tower was sold to the Municipality of Ladik for 550 liras in the same year in order to be attached to the Ladik Clock Tower.
+The clock of the tower was sold to the Municipality of Ladik for 550 liras in the same year so they could attach it to the Ladik Clock Tower.

 A replacement clock tower was not built on Samsun Saathane Square until 1977.
 In 1977, a new clock tower was built as part of the clock tower project drawn by Architect Kemal Taner.
 The clocks on the new tower were brought from Switzerland and fitted to the structure.

 On September 1, 2000, the reconstruction of the clock tower was started by the Samsun Metropolitan Municipality.
 This work was initiated because the clock tower erected in 1977 did not resemble the original 1887 structure.
 This historical restoration project took five months to complete.
 The opening of the third and newest clock tower, which was built faithfully to the original design was held on January 30, 2001.
 Ladik andesite stone was used as the material in the new tower, and the interlocking stone mesh system was used as the construction technique.
 The inner body was made of reinforced concrete and the foundation was laid with 4 15-meter bored piles.
 While the inner diameter of the new tower is 1.20 meters and the outer diameter is 2 meters, its height is 16.50 meters.

 Replica Towers

-There is a model of the Samsun Clock Tower in the Time Witness Clock Towers Park, located in Safranbolu which opened in 2012.
+A model of the Samsun Clock Tower in the Time Witness Clock Towers Park in Safranbolu opened in 2012.